ECCC-MSC/open-data/docs/faq/readme_en.md

 ## Is it possible to access the pollutant emission data used to calculate the Air Quality Health Index ?

-In Canada, these data are generally produced by the provinces and collected by ECCC.
+In Canada, these data are generally produced by the provinces and municollected by ECCC.
 This is true for both real time and "official" data that are revised 6 months (or more) later.
 These official data are assembled in the [National Air Pollution Surveillance (NAPS)](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en) program, now on the ECCC data catalogue.

 Also, a number of Canadian stations are available in the U.S. database [AirNow](https://www.airnow.gov/aqi-and-health/), and are also downloadable from the Open Project [OpenAQ](https://openaq.org/#/map?parameter=o3&_k=6p035e).

 Finally, the [National Pollutant Release Inventory](https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html) can be accessed.
+Please note that polluting facilities are given considerable time to report their emissions, therefore the information is published more than one year after the current date, on an annual basis.

+* Is it possible to access past observed air quality data and pollutant emission data used to calculate the Air Quality Health Index ?

+In Canada, observed air quality data are generally produced by provinces and municipalities and collected by ECCC.
+This is true for both real-time and "official" data that are subject to detailed quality control and are usually published the following year.
+These official data are assembled in the [National Air Pollution Surveillance (NAPS)](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en) program, now on the ECCC data catalogue.

+Also, a number of Canadian stations are available in the U.S. [AirNow](https://www.airnow.gov/aqi-and-health/) database, and are also downloadable from the Open Project [OpenAQ](https://openaq.org/#/map?parameter=o3&_k=6p035e).
+On the other hand, ECCC only publishes observations in the form of the Air Quality Health Index, which can be found in the [MSC Datamart](../msc-data/aqhi/readme_aqhi_en.md).

+Finally, the [National Pollutant Release Inventory](https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html) is available.
 Please note that polluting facilities are given considerable time to report their emissions, therefore the information is published more than one year after the current date, on an annual basis.

 ## Is there a discussion platform for users ?